SnapXL/SnapX/README.md

 - Screenshots on an HDR monitor aren't blown out*
 - Cross-platform OCR powered by [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR/blob/main/README_en.md) that [rivals PowerToys OCR, ShareX OCR, & Windows 10 built in OCR in accuracy](https://toon-beerten.medium.com/ocr-comparison-tesseract-versus-easyocr-vs-paddleocr-vs-mmocr-a362d9c79e66)

-[1]: When tested on KDE Plasma Wayland 6.2.90 with HDR the resulting screenshot's colors were not blown out.
+[1] When tested on KDE Plasma Wayland 6.2.90 with HDR, the resulting screenshots' colors were not blown out.
 Your mileage may vary.

 ## Technical Details